Swedish Institute of International Affairs

 The Swedish Institute of International Affairs (Utrikespolitiska institutet, UI) is an independent non-profit organization based in Stockholm, Sweden whose mission is to promote interest in and increase knowledge of international relations and security policy issues.
 This is done through academic research as well as information activities directed at a broad audience.
 The institute is an independent organization whose parent body is the Swedish Society for International Affairs (Swedish: Utrikespolitiska samfundet).

-Founded in 1938, the institute today has five research programmes:
+Founded in 1938, the institute had in 2020 five research programmes: